AdobeDocs/commerce-cloud-service.en/help/_includes/snippets.md

 >[!WARNING]
 >
->Updating the environment configuration triggers a redeployment, which takes your site offline until deployment completes.
-Adobe recommends completing this work during off-peak hours to avoid service disruptions.
+>The deployment process begins when you perform a merge, push, or synchronization of your environment, or when you trigger a manual redeployment, during which the Commerce application is in maintenance mode.
+For a Production environment, Adobe recommends completing this work during off-peak hours to avoid service disruptions.

 ## Route placeholders {#route-placeholder}